 I need to drop a class, what do I do?

 First, you should speak with a Financial Aid Advisor to determine if dropping a class will affect any aid or scholarships you are receiving.
 Dropping a class may also affect Satisfactory Academic Progress (SAP).
-The Office of Financial Aid is located in the Gateway area of Hopewell Hall or you may call their office at 740-366-9435.
+Student Financial Services is located in the Gateway area of Hopewell Hall and can be reached at 740.366.9435.

 Dropping a class may also impact other areas such as housing, military/veteran benefits, insurance, etc. It is your responsibility to check with relevant offices regarding the potential consequences, if any, of your decision to drop a class.

-Unless you are a first semester freshman, you are not required to meet with an academic advisor to drop a course until after the 4th Friday of the semester.
-Between the 4th and 10th Friday of the semester, all students will need to meet with an academic advisor to drop a course.
+During the first four weeks of the semester, new first semester students must meet with an advisor for assistance dropping classes, whereas continuing students can drop classes online on their own in their My BuckeyeLink.
+Between the 4th and 10th Fridays of the semester, all students will need advisor assistance with dropping courses.
 Please be aware of dates and deadlines of dropping courses for each semester, which can be found here.
 After the 10th Friday, courses cannot simply be dropped – to drop a class after this date, you must submit a petition which describes the extenuating circumstances which prevented you from dropping a course by the University deadline.
 For more information on the petition process, please make an appointment with your academic advisor.

 What is a Grade Forgiveness Petition and how do I apply for it?